merenlab/anvio/anvio/docs/artifacts/user-modules-data.md

 For this example, we will be creating a completely FAKE, biologically-nonsensical Frankenstein of a metabolic pathway.
 This is not anything you should be putting in your own `USER_MODULES.db`; it only exists for demonstrating the steps above, and particularly so you have a reference for how to handle the different annotation sources mentioned in step 1.

 First, let's select 5 different enzymes.
-Typically at this step you would use your biological knowledge of a real metabolic pathway to determine the specific set of enzymes catalyzing the reactions of the pathway - but this toy example, we're going to use random enzymes that come from a variety of annotation sources, not enzymes that actually work together biologically in a real cell.
+Typically at this step you would use your biological knowledge of a real metabolic pathway to determine the specific set of enzymes catalyzing the reactions of the pathway - but for this toy example, we're going to use random enzymes that come from a variety of annotation sources, not enzymes that actually work together biologically in a real cell.
 So we'll go with a couple of KOfams, a COG, a PFAM, and a TIGRFAM (to demonstrate the 'other' annotation strategy).
 Here is the list of accessions: K01657, K01658, COG1362, PF06603.14, and TIGR01709.2.

 It doesn't matter what they are or what they do.
 What matters is that we will learn how to annotate each one.
 So let's talk about their annotation sources.
-K01657 and K01658 will both come from 'KOfam', and COG1362 will come from the 2020 distribution of the COGs database, so its source will be 'COG20_FUNCTION'.
-PF06603.14 is a PFAM, so it _could_ come from the 'PFAM' source.
+K01657 and K01658 will both come from `KOfam`, and COG1362 will come from the 2020 distribution of the COGs database, so its source will be `COG20_FUNCTION`.
+PF06603.14 is a PFAM, so it _could_ come from the `Pfam` source.
 But let's suppose we don't want to waste our precious computational resources on running %(anvi-run-pfams)s when we are only interested in one enzyme from this database.
 Instead, we'll make a custom HMM profile for this particular enzyme by following the directions on [creating HMM sources from ad hoc PFAM accessions](https://merenlab.org/software/anvio/help/main/artifacts/hmm-source/#creating-anvio-hmm-sources-from-ad-hoc-pfam-accessions), and then we will annotate it using %(anvi-run-hmms)s.
-In this case, the annotation source will be the name of the directory we make using %(anvi-script-pfam-accessions-to-hmms-directory)s, so we need to pick a name for it - let's call it 'METABOLISM_HMM'.
+In this case, the annotation source will be the name of the directory we make using %(anvi-script-pfam-accessions-to-hmms-directory)s, so we need to pick a name for it - let's call it `METABOLISM_HMM`.
 Last but not least, what about the TIGRFAM enzyme TIGR01709.2?
 Anvi'o doesn't have a program for annotating TIGRFAMs, but we can annotate our gene sequences with TIGRFAM using [Interproscan](https://www.ebi.ac.uk/interpro/search/sequence/), compile the results into a %(functions-txt)s, and import those annotations into our contigs database using %(anvi-import-functions)s.
-We'll make the source in the %(functions-txt)s 'TIGRFAM'.
+We'll put the source `TIGRFAM` in the %(functions-txt)s file.

 Great, so now that we have our enzymes and we know how we will annotate them, it's time for step 2 - creating the module DEFINITION string.
 Again, this is not going to be a biologically-realistic metabolic pathway, but an example to demonstrate the different ways of representing steps in a pathway.